Sophia-Gold/Lazy-Henderson/README.md

 ---

-## Usage

-A contructor macro, `painter`, takes the id of a canvas in the form of a string as well as the floating point coordinates of a bitmap image:
+A contructor macro, `painter`, takes the id of a html canvas element in the form of a string as well as the floating point coordinates of a vector image:

 ```
 ;; (macros/painter <canvas> <image>)